kaaniboy/gsheetsdb/README.md

 ## Querying

-_SheetsDB_ provides a SQL-like query language.
+_GSheetsDB_ provides a SQL-like query language.
 More specifically, it supports the [Google Charts Query Language](https://developers.google.com/chart/interactive/docs/querylanguage).

 When writing queries, column names should be wrapped in pipes, like `|column_name|`.